A "homeless" journalist's stories from the Earth...Travel with me to experience different slices of life.

 By the time the 17th annual paella fiesta comes around, the salty air in Piriapolis is infused with the aroma of blossoms from Persian lilac trees, jasmine, gardenias, flor de la selva and tilo.

+The town has turned into a flower garden.
+The pinks and reds of hibiscus blend with the violet of wisteria and the purple, blue and pink shades of hydrangea (photo below).
 In that flowery aura, the guru and pai (father in Portuguese) introduces himself in Spanish as Itar Nere, a messenger of faith and light, who has special powers because he was born in India.

 According to the story he tells, he was a year old when his Russian father and French mother vacationed with him in Piriapolis in 1933.
 His parents were struck dead by lightening on the beach, and a local family raised him.